mems/calepin/Development/JavaScript/JavaScript.md

 		var keep = true;
 		switch(rule.type){
 			case 1://CSSRule.STYLE_RULE:
-				// /!\ "," can be ecaped, see https://mathiasbynens.be/notes/css-escapes
+				// /!\ "," can be ecaped as "\," or "\2c", see https://mathiasbynens.be/notes/css-escapes
 				// should be selectorText.split(/(?<=[^\\](?:\\\\)*),/)
-				// but look behind is not well supported, simplify by hope escaped "," is not used by this stylesheet var selector = rule.selectorText = rule.selectorText.trim().split(/\s*,\s*/).filter(filter).join(", ");
+				// but look behind is not well supported, simplify by the fact that "," is not used by this stylesheet var selector = rule.selectorText = rule.selectorText.trim().split(/\s*,\s*/).filter(filter).join(", ");
 				keep = selector.length > 0;
 				break;